 Understanding Integrity, Stability and Insulation in Passive Fire Protection

 Fire resistance is not a property of an individual material, but the measure of the performance of a complete system or construction when exposed to standard heating conditions.
-When evaluating and selecting a passive fire protection system, there are three essential performance criteria that are tested for against BS 476: Parts 20 to 24 (or equivalent), and which should be carefully considered in order to make a compliant selection – stability, integrity and insulation.
+When evaluating and selecting a passive fire protection system, there are three essential performance criteria that are tested for against standard Cellulosic building fires as defined in BS 476: Parts 20 to 24 (or equivalent, such as ISO 834), and which should be carefully considered in order to make a compliant selection – stability, integrity and insulation.

 Stability refers to an element or system’s capacity to resist collapse due to loss of structural strength caused by exposure to fire, or more specifically, the heat generated by a fire.
 The element should remain structurally stable for the denoted duration.

 Failure is deemed to have occurred if the element collapses in such a manner that it no longer fulfils its intended function, or loses its load-bearing capacity during the denoted duration.
 For example, “R120” denotes that the system will not collapse and will remain stable for 120 minutes when exposed to a fully developed fire.

 For an element to achieve an integrity rating, stability is assumed as a mandatory base factor – if a system loses its stability and collapses, it automatically loses its integrity performance ability.
 Therefore, the stability rating is often not explicitly denoted, as it is assumed to be at least equal to the integrity rating.
 For example, “E120” explicitly denotes that the system will achieve 120 minutes’ integrity, and therefore also achieves 120 minutes’ stability.